What are the best things to do in Jamaica as a family?

 The lazy river was Freddie’s favourite bit and there were nearly always enough rubber rings to go around everyone.
 Very unlike a European holiday where everyone claims them as their own for the entire day!

 The setting was beautiful and if we weren’t already married this would have been a perfect resort to get wed.
 There was at least three places we saw that hold ceremonies, one being actually on the sea front.

-As there was a separate swimming pool we tried to encourage Freddie to learn to swim, but he spent most of his time playing underwater!
+As there was a separate swimming pool we tried to encourage Freddie to learn to swim.
+But he spent most of his time playing underwater!
 He has been having swimming lessons for about 3 years now, but as he is doesn’t enjoy swimming he has not managed to master it yet.
 But when we told him we would buy him a computer game if he could swim two lengths, guess what, he could do it then!!

-As we went out of season there were plenty of deck chairs and other places to chill and relax, I am not sure what it would be like when children are off school, we were told the hotel was at capacity so maybe they have just got it right.
+As we went out of season there were plenty of deck chairs and other places to chill and relax.
+I am not sure what it would be like when children are off school.
+We were told the hotel was at capacity so maybe they have just got it right.
 But we never struggled to get a seat, deck chair around either pool.

 And no I didn’t notice it had hooves!!!
 Well anyway this caused endless fun at my expense every time we went for breakfast and dinner!

-As we were planning this holiday, Christmas took a bit of a back burner, as we usually go a bit Christmas crazy at home, but luckily Hilton Rose Hall had it covered and Freddie managed to write his letter to Santa.
+As we were planning this holiday, Christmas took a bit of a back burner, as we usually go a bit Christmas crazy at home.
+But luckily Hilton Rose Hall had it covered and Freddie managed to write his letter to Santa.

-In conclusion we absolutely loved Jamaica, Hilton Rose Hall and everything else we encountered, the staff were all friendly, the tour reps were all really helpful, and my God the landscape and the sea was just out of this world.
+In conclusion we absolutely loved Jamaica.
+Hilton Rose Hall and everything else we encountered.
+The staff were all friendly, the tour reps were all really helpful, and my God the landscape and the sea was just out of this world.
 We will definitely be returning to Jamaica, and I would not hesitate to recommend the Hilton Rose Hall either.